Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Conclusion

 \section{Conclusion}

-We introduced essential agents—minimal sets whose removal prevents all non-unary transitions—and proved their cardinality partitions global platforms into four classes: centralised (1), decentralised (finite >1), federated (infinite, not universal), and grassroots (universal).
-We proved that grassroots platforms as originally defined have all agents essential.
+We introduced essential agents---minimal sets whose removal prevents all non-unary transitions---and proved their cardinality partitions global platforms into four classes: centralised (1), decentralised (finite >1), federated (infinite, not universal), and grassroots (universal).
+We proved that grassroots platforms, under both known formal definitions, have all agents essential.
 This work provides the first mathematical framework for studying today's most important family of computer systems.